Make-School-Courses/FEW-2.2-Web-Design-and-Advanced-CSS/lessons/lesson-04.md

 Any element can have multiple backgrounds!
 This is a very powerful idea.
 Just separate each property with a comma to add a new element.

-The background-image property has the following proprties:
+The background-image property has the following properties:

 - `background-image` - sets an image
 - `background-repeat` - determines how the image repeats or tiles, can be on the x, y, or both axis